Mutoxicated/HYPER/devlog.md

 Sorry but I've been busy with irl stuff.
 I'm still extremely commited to this so I still tried doing some progress even though I can't code atm.

 So I've analyzed the gameplay more, so now basically there is gonna be this mechanic that will basically let you gain back lost health.
-So basically, when you kill a lot of enemies in quick succession, you get a bionus depending on how many you killed.
+So basically, when you kill a lot of enemies in quick succession, you get a bonus depending on how many you killed.
 This bonus gives a boost to your stats and you gain back some health.
 Kills that are not caused from your weapon do not count.

 I think this will lead to some interesting dynamics!
 Can't wait to implement it as well as all the other enemies and upgrades and the shop and... a billion more stuff.